 DON’T MAKE YOURSELF LOOK LIKE A TOURIST EVEN IF YOU’RE A TOURIST

-Common sense (works anywhere not just in NYC) when in public settings:
+Common sense that works anywhere (not just in NYC) when you’re in public settings:

 • At the airports or train stations: Make sure to stay on the right side of the stairs or escalators and let other people pass you on the left.

-• Don’t stand in the middle of the walkway, step to the side when looking at your map or taking pictures.
+• Don’t stand in the middle of the walkways, step to the side when you need to look at your map or taking pictures.
 Don’t block traffic, bike lanes, etc.

 2. NYC CLASSICS